qlan3/Explorer/README.md

 # Explorer

-Explorer is a reinforcement learning frame based on Pytorch for **exploring** new ideas.
+Explorer is a PyTorch reinforcement learning framework for **exploring** new ideas.

 # Implemented algorithms